ozkanpakdil/swaggerific/SETTINGS_FEATURES.md

 - [x] Send anonymous usage data
   - UI: ToggleSwitch `Send anonymous usage data`
-  - Behavior: Preference stored; telemetry pipeline not yet implemented.
+  - Behavior: Opt-in anonymous telemetry.
+When enabled, the app may send minimal, non-PII usage events (startup, request completed) with short timeouts.
+No request bodies, URLs, or headers are transmitted; only method and status code for requests.
-  - Persistence: Preferences key `analytics.sendAnonymousUsage`
+  - Persistence: Preferences keys `analytics.sendAnonymousUsage` (boolean), `analytics.anonymousId` (UUID generated on first use)
-  - Applies: Future analytics.
+  - Endpoint: Disabled by default; can be provided via system property `swaggerific.telemetry.endpoint` (e.g., http://example/telemetry).
+If not set, telemetry is a no-op.
+  - Applies: Runtime via TelemetryService (startup in SwaggerApplication; after responses in TabRequestController).

 - [x] Restore Defaults
   - UI: Button `Back to default`